mynodebtc/mynode_docs/docs/advanced/linux-terminal.md

   </figure>
 </center>

-The username is "admin" and the password is the password you have set for your myNode device (default is "bolt").
+The username is "admin" and the password is the password you have set for your MyNode device (default is "bolt").

 <center>
   <figure>